 Now we take $N=\lambda_{i1}\mathbb Z\oplus\cdots\oplus \lambda_{ih}\mathbb Z\subset \mathbb C$ which is a finitely generated $\mathbb Z$-module and $\lambda_{ij}N\subset N$ for all $j$.
 This implies $\lambda_{ij}$ is an algebraic integer. \end{proof}

 \begin{lemma} For any $s\in G$ and $\chi$ character of a representation, $\chi(s)$ is an algebraic integer. \end{lemma} \begin{proof} Let $s\in G$ be of order $d$ in $G$.
-Then $\rho(s)$ is of order less than or equal to $d$.
+Then $\rho(s)$ is of the order less than or equal to $d$.
 Since the field is $\mathbb C$ we can choose a basis such that the matrix of $\rho(s)$, say $A$, becomes diagonal (see~\ref{diagonal} and also proof in~\ref{character}).
-Clearly $A^d=1$ implies diagonal elements are root of the polynomial $X^d-1$ hence are algebraic integer.
-As sum of algebraic integers is again an algebraic integer we get sum of diagonals of $A$ which is $\chi(s)$ is an algebraic integer. \end{proof}
+Clearly, $A^d=1$ implies diagonal elements are the root of the polynomial $X^d-1$ and hence are algebraic integer (being roots of unity).
+As a sum of algebraic integers is again an algebraic integer we get a sum of diagonals of $A$ which is $\chi(s)$ is an algebraic integer. \end{proof}